ZoneMinder/zoneminder/README.txt

 described above.

-There  are  also five values that define the user permissions, these  are  'Stream',  'Events',  'Control',  'Monitors'   and 'System'  Each  can have values of 'None',  'View'  or  'Edit' apart  from 'Stream' which has no 'Edit' setting.
-These values cover  access to the following areas; 'Stream' defines whether a  user is allowed to view the 'live' video feeds coming  from the  cameras.
-You may wish to allow a user to view  historical events  only in which case this setting should be 'none'.
-The 'Events' setting determines whether a user can view and modify or  delete  any  retained  historical  events.
-The  'Control' setting  allows you to indicate whether the user  is  able  to control  any Pan/Tilt/Zoom type cameras you may have  on  your system.
-The 'Monitors' setting specifies whether a  user  can see  the current monitor settings and change them.
-Finally the 'System' setting determines whether a user can view or  modify the  system settings as a whole, such as options and users  or controlling the running of the system as a whole.
+There  are  also five values that define the user permissions, these  are  `Stream',  `Events',  `Control',  `Monitors'   and `System'  Each  can have values of `None',  `View'  or  `Edit' apart  from `Stream' which has no `Edit' setting.
+These values cover  access to the following areas; `Stream' defines whether a  user is allowed to view the `live' video feeds coming  from the  cameras.
+You may wish to allow a user to view  historical events  only in which case this setting should be `none'.
+The `Events' setting determines whether a user can view and modify or  delete  any  retained  historical  events.
+The  `Control' setting  allows you to indicate whether the user  is  able  to control  any Pan/Tilt/Zoom type cameras you may have  on  your system.
+The `Monitors' setting specifies whether a  user  can see  the current monitor settings and change them.
+Finally the `System' setting determines whether a user can view or  modify the  system settings as a whole, such as options and users  or controlling the running of the system as a whole.

-As  well as these settings there is also a 'Bandwidth' setting which  can be used to limit the maximum bandwidth that a  user can  view at and a 'Monitor Ids' setting that can be used  for non-'System'  users  to restrict them to only  being  able  to access streams, events or monitors for the given monitors  ids as  a  comma  separated list with no spaces.
-If  a  user  with 'Monitors'  edit  privileges is limited to  specific  monitors here  they will not be able to add or delete monitors but only change the details of those they have access to.
-If a user has 'System' privileges then the 'Monitors Ids' setting is ignored and has no effect.'
+As  well as these settings there is also a `Bandwidth' setting which  can be used to limit the maximum bandwidth that a  user can  view at and a `Monitor Ids' setting that can be used  for non-'System'  users  to restrict them to only  being  able  to access streams, events or monitors for the given monitors  ids as  a  comma  separated list with no spaces.
+If  a  user  with `Monitors'  edit  privileges is limited to  specific  monitors here  they will not be able to add or delete monitors but only change the details of those they have access to.
+If a user has `System' privileges then the `Monitors Ids' setting is ignored and has no effect.'

 That's pretty much is it for the tour, though there is  a  lot